A-Odunayo/Retail-Store-Sales-Analysis/README.md

 - Export the results to Power BI if needed.

-4. Power BI Dashboard:
+3. Power BI Dashboard:

-Open Sales_Dashboard.pbix in Power BI to interact with and customize the dashboard visuals.
+- Create a dashboard that visualizes the insights found in Excel and SQL.

 🙂